-Las Vegas, San Francisco, LA: the golden triangle’s a must for any West coast wanderer.
-Throwing you in the deep end, Las Vegas comes with an unashamedly flamboyant flurry of pinging slot machines, million-dollar shows, and all-you-can-squeeze-in dining and shopping.
+Las Vegas, San Francisco, LA: the golden triangle’s a must for any west coast wanderer.
+Throwing you in the deep end, Las Vegas comes with a flamboyant flurry of pinging slot machines, million-dollar shows, and all-you-can-squeeze-in dining and shopping.

 Leaving Las Vegas, its complete antithesis awaits in Yosemite; a serene valley whose flamboyance comes from the drama of sights like Tunnel View, El Capitan, and Bridalveil Falls.

 One may be super-sized and the other merely 49 square miles, but sprawling LA and mini San Francisco share one thing: endless attractions.
 The names trip off the tongue: Hollywood Walk of Fame, Rodeo Drive, and Santa Monica Beach; San Fran’s Golden Gate Bridge, Chinatown, and Fisherman’s Wharf.
-And, linking the two, the Central Coast’s laced with its own attractions, from Morro Bay to Carmel’s stunning 17 Mile Drive.
+And, linking the two, the Central Coast is laced with its own attractions, from Morro Bay to Carmel’s stunning 17-Mile Drive.

-Step away from the city, and nature, solitude and silence reign.
-Five nights out in the wilds in three national parks opens your eyes to nature’s own overthe-top creations, like the shadow-throwing hoodoos of Bryce Canyon; the light-catching turrets of Monument Valley; the endlessly changing terrains of Canyonlands; and the eye-defying depths of the Grand Canyon.
+Discover the natural wonders that stand in complete contrast to Las Vegas’ manmade masterpieces.
+You'll start on the famous Las Vegas Strip, lined with exclusive malls and themed hotels, each vying to beat the next for the best shows, restaurants and casinos, and the wackiest attractions.
+Then drive away from the city — to where nature, solitude and silence reign.
+Five nights out in wild national parks will open your eyes to nature’s own extraordinary creations.
+Wonder at the shadow-throwing rock formations of Bryce Canyon; the light-catching turrets of Monument Valley; the endlessly changing terrains of Canyonlands; and the eye-defying depths of the Grand Canyon.